rottenroddan/rottenroddan/README.md

 learning how to use CUDA in c++, but since then has evolved into a numerical library.
 It mainly handles dynamically creating Matrices/Tensors and performing various numerical operations on these objects using CUDA or your cpu.
 Other than that, I have been dabbling with AngularJS and NodeJS.

+Recently finished up on a Market Scanner using TDAmeritrade's API to generate stock data.
+You can see more [here.](https://github.com/rottenroddan/MarketStdDeviationCalculator)

 # Future Colab?
 I would love to collaborate on a CUDA or even an OpenCL project.
 I don't have a formal education with either yet, but I do have a strong interest in mostly anything performance related.
 Also interested in using Tensorflow in a future project as well.